These Insane ‘Game of Thrones’ Season 8 Possibilities Are Too Shocking To Believe

 — Ashu (@ashutoshjain25) August 20, 2017

 The speculations continue as there are rumors that the entire plotline of GoT Season 8 has been leaked.
-The leak has been declared as illegitimate on this Reddit page that elaborately explains why it can’t be real.
+The leak has been declared as illegitimate on a Reddit page that elaborately explains why it can’t be real.
 The actors get the script only a month before the shooting schedule.

 Since the final script of the next season has just been completed, it is highly improbable that it is leaked at this point of time.